travisddavies/computer_vision_notes/multiview_depth.md

 	- Disadvantage: more difficult to detect/track keypoints, may introduce errors
 - Look up camera parameters from manufacturer specifications
 	- Advantage: no computation!
-	- Disadvantage: only for cameras with fixed focal length
+	- Disadvantage: only for cameras with fixed focal length (sometimes the manufacturers get it wrong as well)

 ## Summary
-- Camera calibration is used to recover a camera's intrinsic parameters, expressed as a camera matrix
+- Camera calibration is used to recover **a camera's intrinsic parameters**, expressed as a **camera matrix**
 - Calibration is required for application that involve accurate mapping between world and image points (e.g., augmented reality)

 # Epipolar Geometry - Basics